tannerbohn/tannerbohn.github.io/linksaver.markdown

 - predicted that populations of LINE and SINE elements in the genome are expected to oscillate the way those of, for example, wolves and rabbits might

-- these oscillations occur over a timescale that is longer than the human lifespanwaves of Alu elements and L1 elements pushing and pulling at each other in slow motion across generations of the human genomes that carry them
+- these oscillations occur over a timescale that is longer than the human lifespan—waves of Alu elements and L1 elements pushing and pulling at each other in slow motion across generations of the human genomes that carry them

 ___